jezberg/jezberg.github.io/_posts/2025-02-10-paper-tacas.md

 I am happy to let you know that our paper _Certifying Pareto-Optimality in Multi-Objective Maximum Satisfiability_ has been accepted for publication at the [31st International Conference on Tools and Algorithms for the Construction and Analysis of Systems](https://etaps.org/2025/conferences/tacas/).
 We show how the pseudo-Boolean proof-logging system VeriPB can be used to log the Pareto-optimal solutions of multi-objective problems without any extensions to the proof system itself.
 This significantly increases the applicability of the system.
-Once the paper is formally published (in May), I will add a link to it from here.
+The full paper can be found [here](https://link.springer.com/chapter/10.1007/978-3-031-90653-4_6) in open access.

 I want to thank all of my co-authors for their excellent work on the project!